m00s/angular-photoswipe/README.md

 where `slides` is an object describing the images and `options` is an object for the configuration.

-The `start-on` attribute tells the directive to listen for the specified event to start the gallery, (Helpful to start Photoswipe with a external event).
+The `start-on` attribute tells the directive to listen for the specified event to start the gallery.
+(Helpful to start Photoswipe with a external event).

 You can also provide your own `template` that will override the default one.